EZ-Robotics/EZ-Template/ez-template-docs/tutorials/using_auton_selector.md

 description: How to have multiple autonomous routines in one program
 ---

-# **Using Autonomous Selector**

-## Without SD Card
+## Select and Run your Autonomous
 With a competition switch, run your code in disable.
 Select the autonomous on the screen by pressing the left / right buttons until you're on the page you want.
-Run the autonomous!
+Select `Autonomous` on your competition switch, and set it to `Enable` to run the autonomous.

-## With SD Card
+## Using an SD Card
-The last page you're on will save to the SD Card.
-So if you're running Page 3, select it once using the steps above, then you won't have to select it again.
+The SD card will remember the last page you were on before powering the robot off.
+If you're on page 3 and power off, the next time you power on the selector will start on page 3.

-To use an SD Card with the brain, just plug it in and EZ-Template will generate the files needed.
+To use an SD card with the brain, just plug it in!

-## In Opcontrol
+## Testing Autonomous in Opcontrol
 During opcontrol you can call your autonomous.
 In the example below, when the robot isn't connected to a competition switch and B is pressed on the controller, the autonomous will run.
 To select your autonomous, use the left / right buttons on the brain screen until you're on the page you want, then run the autonomous.
 ```cpp
 void opcontrol() {